Humans need food and water to live. Kids especially need to eat a range of foods to create a balanced diet to grow and develop.

 Anyone can have an eating disorder: boys and girls, kids, teens, and adults.
 Let’s find out more about eating disorders.

 You’ve probably heard about anorexia, which is also called anorexia nervosa (say: an-uh-rek-see-uh nur-voh-suh).
-With this problem, the main thing is that someone becomes very afraid of gaining weight and also thinks his or her body is too fat (even if the person is thin).
+With this problem, the main thing is that someone becomes very afraid of gaining weight, thinking that their body is bigger than it actually is.
 Some people just lose a lot of weight by extreme dieting (not eating enough), and some also might make themselves vomit after they eat.

 People with anorexia also might be sad, angry, or depressed or feel worried a lot of the time.
 It’s important for someone with anorexia to work with a doctor, therapist, and nutritionist, as well as his or her family to get better.